 (6) "Solvent metal cleaning" means the process of cleaning soils from metal surfaces by cold cleaning or open top vapor degreasing or conveyorized degreasing.

-(b) This Regulation applies to cold cleaning, open top vapor degreasing, and conveyorized degreasing operations.
+(b) This Rule applies to cold cleaning, open top vapor degreasing, and conveyorized degreasing operations.

-(c) The provisions of this Regulation shall apply with the following exceptions:
+(c) The provisions of this Rule shall apply with the following exceptions:

-(1) Open top vapor degreasers with an open area smaller than 10.8 square feet shall be exempt from Subparagraph (e)(3) of this Regulation; and
+(1) Open top vapor degreasers with an open area smaller than 10.8 square feet shall be exempt from Subparagraph (e)(3) of this Rule; and

-(2) Conveyorized degreasers with an air/vapor interface smaller than 21.6 square feet shall be exempt from Subparagraph (f)(2) of this Regulation.(d) The owner or operator of a cold cleaning facility shall:
+(2) Conveyorized degreasers with an air/vapor interface smaller than 21.6 square feet shall be exempt from Subparagraph (f)(2) of thisRule.

+(d) The owner or operator of a cold cleaning facility shall:

 (1) equip the cleaner with a cover and the cover shall be designed so that it can be easily operated with one hand, if: